Ancient and prehistoric monuments and memorials 🢔 Monuments and memorials 🢔 Archaeological wonders 🢔 Categories of

 As one of the first civilizations in the world – Ancient Egypt – started to develop here, Giza Plateau became an important sacred place.
-Plateau is suitable for this – it is above the flood level of Nile and consists of good construction stone.
+Plateau is suitable for this – it is above the flood level of the Nile and consists of good construction stone.
 Most likely before the construction of pyramids and sphinx here was located an important shrine of the Sun.

 As it happens worldwide and in many cultures, the men of weight in Egypt wanted to preserve their status after death.
 One way to achieve this is to be buried in a sacred place.
-This rises the deceased to the status of gods.
+This raises the deceased to the status of gods.
 The sacred Giza Plateau was used as the necropolis of pharaohs and other important people since the 27th century BC.
 Here were built most amazing structures of the antique world – Great Pyramids and Sphinx.

-Sphinx – mythical creature with a body of animal and human head – is very ancient symbol.
-The oldest known depictions of sphinxes were made in Neolithic Age.
+Sphinx – a mythical creature with a body of an animal and human head – is a very ancient symbol.
+The oldest known depictions of sphinxes were made in the Neolithic Age.
 Some of the oldest are in Nevali Çori site (Turkey): approximately 11,500 years old, small, exquisite sculptures of these beings.

 In Greece sphinx was a demon of evil, bad luck.
-There is a famous legend about Oedipus who saved the city of Thebes from a monster with the head of women and body of lion.
-Monster stopped all travellers and asked a riddle: "What is it that has one voice and yet becomes four-footed and two-footed and three-footed?"
+There is a famous legend about Oedipus who saved the city of Thebes from a monster with the head of women and body of a lion.
+The monster stopped all travelers and asked a riddle: "What is it that has one voice and yet becomes four-footed and two-footed and three-footed?"
 None knew the answer, and sphinx strangled and devoured her hapless victims.